Nagarjuna-ICT-Club/Student-Management-System/README.md

 ### **Purpose**

- The design and implementation of a student information      system    and    user   interface  is   to  replace students' paper records through secure,  online  interface  embedded  in  the  college’s  website.
+ The design and implementation of a student Management      system    and    user   interface  is   to  replace students' paper records through secure,  online  interface  embedded  in  the  college’s  website.